 Got Bats?
-Help us keep tabs on NJ's bat population.
+Help us keep tabs on New Jersey's bat populations.

 This volunteer project relies on New Jersey residents to tell us where the bats are.
 So if you know of a place where bats roost in the summertime - like an attic, barn, bat house, church, or tree - then we'd love to hear from you!

 Participating in the Bat Count

 We ask Summer Bat Counters to conduct four bat counts per summer - two between May 15 and June 21 (before pups can fly) and two more between July 6 and July 31 (when pups are flying and exiting the roost with their mothers).
-Making sure you do all four bat counts will allow us to best compare data from year to year and between sites.
-Let us know if you need help counting!
+Making sure you do all four bat counts will allow us to best compare data from year to year and between sites and let us know if you need help counting.